-During a backup, the client maintains a rolling buffer of data transmitted to the Storage Platform.
+During a backup, the Agent maintains a rolling buffer of data transmitted to the Storage Platform.
 Whenever a connectivity drop and subsequent reconnection to the Storage Platform occur, the service resumes from the exact position of interruption, seamlessly continuing the backup without having to start at the beginning of the file.
 This is especially useful when large files are being transferred.

 4. Multi-level integrity checking